-Our undergraduate degrees - including our access pathway to Classics (Greek and Latin) - are designed so as to require absolutely no prior learning in classics, and many students arrive from schools that do not teach any kind of classics at all.
+Our undergraduate degrees including our access pathway to Classics (Greek and Latin) are designed to require absolutely no prior learning in classics, and many students arrive from schools that do not teach any kind of classics at all.

 We in the Department of Classics engage in many widening participation activities, particularly with schools around London.
 Many of our undergraduate students, for example, volunteer with the Iris Project, teaching Latin in inner-London primary schools as part of the national literacy curriculum.